thumbnail image

 Proposals to replace a garage with a dwelling were refused by the Local Planning Authority despite best efforts to push for an approval.
 Following an Appeal, the Planning Inspector sided in our favour allowing the development of a modest bungalow to help boost land values and provide much needed smaller accommodation for the local area.

-Moor Meadow Road, Royal Town of Sutton Coldfield
+Suburban Extensions, Royal Town of Sutton Coldfield

 Two storey side and front extensions